itteco/oembed2/4 - Embed MIME types.md

 				type="{LINK.TYPE}}" />
  	</video>

-Where `{THUMBNAIL.HREF}}` - link to thumbnail image with the same aspect-ratio if it is available.
+Where `{THUMBNAIL.HREF}` - link to thumbnail image with the same aspect-ratio if it is available.

 The sizing tricks are the same for iFrame embeds above.